About Me

 Karyn Resch Brackney, MA LPC

-I now work with adults and young adults, and provide affirming care for LGBTQ+ individuals.
-I am supportive of spirituality in all its beautiful diversity, but I also understand that some have experienced deep pain in religious communities.
-I incorporate a trauma-informed perspective into all of my work, and utilize evidence-based practices to help you gain freedom from past hurts.
-As an attachment-based therapist, I strive to foster attachment healing through the therapeutic relationship.
-I also employ mindfulness techniques to help you manage symptoms, grow your mind-body connection, and live out of a deeper embodiment.
-If you're interested in reading more about my work, take a look at my blog, where I explore theories and practical concepts related to therapy in more detail.
+I incorporate a trauma-informed approach into all my work, and use evidence-based practices to help you gain freedom from past hurts.
+As an attachment-based therapist, my goal is to create a therapeutic relationship that contains enough safety for attachment healing to begin.
+I also employ mindfulness techniques, cognitive strategies, parts work, and somatic approaches to help you manage symptoms, grow your mind-body connection, and live out a deeper embodiment.
+If you’re interested in reading more about my work, check out these blog posts, where I explore theories and practical concepts related to attachment-based therapy in more detail:

 Areas of Focus: